Who can join the Evergreen Behavioral Health Association?

 Federal antitrust laws generally apply to all health care providers.
 They prohibit providers from collectively negotiating, hindering or boycotting a health plan or insurer in any given area in any way that prevents competition or restricts fair trade.
 This means that providers cannot discuss or share billed charges or reimbursement rates.
 They also cannot collectively discuss and agree to sign or not sign contracts with a health plan.
 This includes informal discussions between two or more practices.
 Providers can meet and discuss management issues such as plan functions, claims, referrals and authorizations, so long as they do not discuss reimbursement terms or individual dispositions concerning a proposed contract.

 How can I become more involved?

-As a membership organization, there are also many opportunities to become involved: Member volunteers can contribute time and expertise to the Board of Directors and the various committees, such as Membership, Technology, Networking, Insurance Liaison, Continuing Education, and Website.
+As a membership organization there are many opportunities to get involved.
+Member volunteers can contribute time and expertise to the board of directors and to various committees such as membership, technology, networking, continuing education and website.